Tuesday, May 31, 2016

 His books include: So much for the mountains: Poems and phrases from the highlands; Carnival in New Orleans: A Fantasy; Mona's Law and Disorder; Gulf Coast Stimulus Package; A Country Lawyer Looks Back; A Country Lawyer Looks at Life; Mona's Crusin' The Coast; and Natchez Reverie.

-Ron Barthet has also written a few books: two science fiction books, one Cajun comedy book, a history of the Southern Hotel, a book on procedures on how to tape family history interviews with relatives, and a few cartoon books, including one on holiday fruitcakes, a collection of cartoon maps, and imaginary festival posters.
-He's also done a few prints: a variety of pictorial maps, old photos of Covington, scenic pictures of trees and water, Barker's Corner 1975 aerial photo, Boston Street sunrise, and a montage of the Dixie Trail Ride.
+Ron Barthet has also written a few books: two science fiction books, one Cajun comedy book, some novels, a history of the Southern Hotel, a book on procedures on how to tape family history interviews with relatives, and a few cartoon books, including one on holiday fruitcakes, a collection of cartoon maps, and imaginary festival posters.

 See also: